Arrays and Lists in SQL Server

 The methods that build on a multi-statement function, that is all with the name in black but MANYSELECT, have very similar numbers, and this is to be expected.
 The method to unpack the list is hidden into the function, and other mechanisms determine the difference between inserting the result from the JOIN query into a temp table, and running the COUNT query.

 For some methods, parallelism plays a part, and it cuts both ways.
 FIX$BINARY, FIX$SINGLE, FIX$MULTI, FIX$MULTI2 and TBLNUM$IL all have a parallel plan for COUNT but not for JOIN; this applies to both data types.
-For TBLNUM$IL parallelism gives a tremendous boost, and the simple fixed-length methods also seem to benefit from it.
+A few more methods have a parallel plan for COUNT but not for JOIN for one of the data types.
+For TBLNUM$IL parallelism gives a tremendous boost, and the same is true for FNNUM$IL over strings.
+The simple fixed-length methods also seem to benefit from parallelism.
 But for FIX$MULTI and FIX$MULTI2, the numbers for COUNT are lower than for most other methods.
-(Please disregard FIX$MULTI2 over 50 000 strings; the total execution time is over ten minutes which is just absurd.)
+(Please disregard FIX$MULTI2 over 50 000 strings; the total execution time is over ten minutes which is just bizarre.)

 For TVP methods, in most cases, the numbers for COUNT are lower than for the multi-statement functions.
 There is a mix of parallel and non-parallel plans, but there is no obvious pattern.
 Maybe there simply is a difference in how fast different methods can populate the temp table.
 Indeed, methods that involve a multi-statement function first need to fill the return table, whereas a query using a TVP can start to fill the temp table faster, and thus gets a lower overhead.
 But I am only speculating here.